 Invitation to Join Board.
 The Chairman and the Chair of the Governance and Nominating Committee, on behalf of the entire Board, extend invitations to join the Board.

-Voting For Directors.
-Any nominee for director in an uncontested election who receives a greater number of votes "against" his or her election than votes "for" his or her election shall tender his or her resignation to the Governance and Nominating Committee.
+Voting For Directors – Failure to Receive Majority Vote.
+Any nominee for director in an uncontested election who receives a greater number of votes “against” his or her election than votes “for” his or her election shall tender his or her resignation to the Governance and Nominating Committee.
 The Governance and Nominating Committee shall recommend to the Board the action to be taken with respect to the resignation.
-The Board shall act on the resignation, taking into account the Governance and Nominating Committee's recommendation, and publicly disclose (by a press release, a filing with the Securities and Exchange Commission or other broadly disseminated means of communication) its decision regarding the tendered resignation and the rationale behind the decision within 90 days from the date of the certification of the election results.
+The Board shall either accept or not accept the resignation, taking into account the Governance and Nominating Committee’s recommendation, and publicly disclose (by a press release, a filing with the Securities and Exchange Commission or other broadly disseminated means of communication) its decision regarding the tendered resignation and the rationale behind the decision within 90 days from the date of the certification of the election results.
 The Governance and Nominating Committee in making its recommendation, and the Board in making its decision, may each consider any factors or other information that it considers appropriate and relevant.
 The director whose resignation is under consideration shall abstain from participating in the recommendation of the Governance and Nominating Committee or the decision of the Board with respect to his or her resignation.
-If such incumbent director's resignation is not accepted by the Board, such director shall continue to serve until the next annual meeting and until his or her successor is duly elected, or his or her earlier resignation or removal.
+If such incumbent director’s resignation is not accepted by the Board, such director shall continue to serve until the next annual meeting and until his or her successor is duly elected, or his or her earlier resignation or removal.

 Independence of Directors.
 The Board will consist of a substantial majority of directors who meet the New York Stock Exchange independence criteria.
 The Board considers all relevant facts and circumstances in making determinations of independence.
 To assist it in making such determinations, the Board has adopted independence guidelines.
 Those guidelines are contained in Exhibit A to these Principles.
 The basis for independence determinations will be disclosed in the Company’s annual proxy statement.